DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 10.md

 sidebar_position: 10
 ---

-Bringing Your Knight to Life

-Now, let's use the createKnight function we defined earlier to create your first knight.
+Now, let's use the `createKnight` function we defined earlier to create your first knight.

-Using `create` and `<-`
-To create a new resource, we'll use the create keyword and the `<-` operator.
+To create a new `Knight`, we'll use the create keyword and the move (`<-`) operator.

-- create: This keyword initializes a new resource.
+- `create`: This keyword initializes a new resource.
 - `<-`: This operator moves the newly created resource into a variable.

 Here's an example: